 Infrastructure Not Secured is, by default, insecure outside of a facility.
 Thus if loss of infrastructure services has serious negative consequences, workers must be co-located with the system so that such failures don't realize those consequences.
 Of course this cannot apply when the workers cannot survive...

 Infrastructure Physically Secured implies physical means are used to secure infrastructure.
 This is very expensive outside of a facility and is thus rarely used in that case.

-Infrastructure Locgically Secured implies some combination of cryptographic protection that affords integrity and/or confidentiality, some degree of path diversificaiton for availability, logging for acocuntability, and/or some form of use control.
+Infrastructure Logically Secured implies some combination of cryptographic protection that affords integrity and/or confidentiality, some degree of path diversification for availability, logging for accountability, and/or some form of use control.
 Depending on particulars, some combination of these may be used.